-Annex 2 - Guidance for insolvency practitioners on how to approach payments and e-money institutions
+Chapter 2 - Guidance for insolvency practitioners on how to approach payments and e-money institutions

-Chapter 1: Introduction
+Section 1: Introduction

 - 1. This guidance is for IPs on how to approach payments and e-money institutions (PIs and EMIs) authorised or registered under the PSRs or EMRs. - 2.
-This guidance is not exhaustive, neither is it a substitute for reading or complying with our Handbook and other applicable legislative requirements and guidance. - 3.
-This guidance reflects changes to the insolvency framework for PIs and EMIs that will be made by the Payment and Electronic Money Institution Insolvency Regulations 2021 (PEMIIR) which were laid in draft before Parliament on 26 April 2021.
-The PEMIIR introduces a bespoke special administration regime and applies the full suite of FCA insolvency powers under Part 24 of FSMA to PIs and EMIs.
-These changes were consulted on by HM Treasury on 3 December 2020 and are expected to come into effect in Summer 2021.
+This guidance is not exhaustive, neither is it a substitute for reading or complying with our Handbook and other applicable legislative requirements and guidance.